This Month Only! >> $20 off and a FREE SHRM tote with your membership and code TOTE2018!

 More companies are helping transgender employees through the biggest transition of their lives.
 Are you ready?

-It was a few weeks before Christmas in 1998 when Jillian Weiss, then working as a male attorney at a medium-sized New York City corporate litigation firm, confided in her secretary that she was considering transitioning genders.
+It was a few weeks before Christmas in 1998 when Jillian Weiss (pictured above), then working as a male attorney at a medium-sized New York City corporate litigation firm, confided in her secretary that she was considering transitioning genders.
 “I was close with her, so I told her what I was going through,” says Weiss, who was fairly new to the position at the time.
 “I’m guessing she told someone else because I was promptly terminated.”

 After losing her job, Weiss decided it was the opportune time to make the transition to female—and she quickly learned that finding jobs would no longer come easily.
 “It was impossible,” she says.
 “This job search was nothing like previous job searches.”
 Despite having experience at several large law firms, she could land only a secretarial position, work she was grateful to get.
 “I was dealing with [transgender] friends who were living in the street and figuring out how to get a meal,” she says, “so I felt extremely privileged.”